jalevitt/EEG-LLAMAS/README.md

 EEG-LLAMAS is dependent upon Labstreaminglayer and PsychToolbox.

-Still very much a work in progress

 Under development by Joshua Levitt of the Lewis Neuro lab at Boston University.
-For more info, please communicate eithe via Github or by email at JaLevitt@bu.edu
+For more info, please communicate either via Github or by email at JaLevitt@bu.edu